KunalGeed/recipes-etl/README.md

      ```bash
      py -m venv venv
      ```
-     (or equivalent command on your device).
+     (or equivalent command on your device to create a local virtual environment).

      Please also activate the virtual enviroment you create.
 This can be done using the command
      ```bash